ghufran-adel/memory-lane/README.md

 ### Next Steps
 Moving forward, the next steps for the frontend development include:
-- Continuation of efforts to implement navigation functionality.
+- Continuation of efforts to implement notification functionality.
 - Deployment of the site to make it accessible to users.
 - Continuous improvement and refinement of the user interface and overall user experience based on feedback and testing.